 The best moment to offer a payment gateway discount is when your customer has an exit intent.
 In other words, he decides to leave your store without purchasing a product; that behavior is a sign that there is a problem.
 There are different ways to draw back his attention, for example, by using an exit-intent pop-up message with an attractive offer.
 That, for sure, will make him think twice.

-Example: Customer A purchased a phone from this electronic shop, they gave him a discount because he used the “Direct Bank transfer” method, if he uses any other method on the list, he will pay the initial amount fixed for the product.
+Example: Customer A purchased a phone from this electronic shop, and they gave him a discount because he used the “Direct Bank transfer” method, if he uses any other method on the list, he will pay the initial amount fixed for the product.

 c) How can you set up a payment gateway discount?